teenbress/Database-Systems-and-Data-Pipeline/BerkeleyX: CS186: Database Systems/week10/README.md

 1) Keys for each participating entity set (as foreign keys).
 This set of attributes forms a **superkey** for the relation.
 2) All descriptive attributes.
 ## DB Design: Fuctional Dependencies and Normalization
+A functional dependency X −→ Y means that the X column determines Y column in a table R.
+A **superkey** is a set of columns that determine all the columns in the table.
+A **candidate** key is a minimal set of of columns that determine all the columns in the table.
+For example, if columns K, L determine all the columns in the table and K is also a primary key of the table (aka column K alone determins all the columns in the table) then K, L is superkey and K is a superkey and a candidate key.
+ ###    Decomposing a Relation